Spring23-CS5008-BOS-Lionelle/hw05-sort-comparison/instructions/README.md

    * Neither fail when an array is 0 length
 3. Meets  (MG)
    * Comments added to the sorts explaining what each part does.
-   * SortData is completed table and charts.
+   * Report is completed table and charts.
 4. Exceeds  (MG)
    * Commits checked (at least 3)
    * README.md is completed
-   * SortData questions are properly
+   * Report questions are properly answered

 AG - Auto-graded